 Seek hands-on therapy

 Chiropractic, massage, osteopathy, physical therapy (especially ART and trigger-point work), Pilates and Yoga can all help.
 Seek out practitioners who are knowledgeable about FHP and can help you assess and rebalance your head and neck to correct it and provide hands-on relief.
-In these homebound days, look for many videos teaching posture help.
+In homebound days, look for many videos teaching posture help.

 Treat your pain